What Would YOU Do?

 - Newspaper article in The Record-Courier: Aviation book teaches valuable lessons, September 14, 2011 by Caryn Haller

 - Newspaper article also run in The Nevada Appeal, September 18, 2011

 A private pilot with 160 hours, Reya Kempley sought a way to learn about in-flight emergencies that better simulated the realities of decision making that all pilots face.
 She learned to fly with her brother after earning a bachelor’s degree in Chemistry with a minor in Art from the University of Nevada, Reno, and discovered a new passion in aviation.
 She currently runs a business with her family and enjoys flying with her brother in the beautiful and challenging landscape of the American West.

 In her spare time, in addition to flying and enjoying the outdoors, Reya pursues target shooting, a sport in which she has competed since the age of nine.
 Representing the USA in three World Shooting Championships, she was a member of a medal-winning team each time.

 John B. Brown earned his private pilot certificate as a teenager, during the summer between high school graduation and his freshman year in college.
 He has logged more than 8,000 total hours and provided student pilots with 6,000 hours of CFI/CFII flight instruction.

 He has three college degrees and spent the majority of his career in corporate America, as an executive with Fortune 500 companies.
 When he retired from corporate life, he decided to pursue his life-long infatuation with aviation, in terms of starting a flight school and sharing his aeronautical passion with others.
 He was motivated in this direction based on previous teaching experience at a major Eastern University and having been a corporate training executive.

-John resides in Northern Nevada and owns a flight school, Flying Start Aero, LLC based in Reno, Nevada.
+John resides in Northern Nevada and owns a flight school, Flying Start Aero, LLC with locations based in Reno and Minden, Nevada.